1. Definitions and Interpretation

 (b) govern all liabilities arising under the Agreement or relating to the subject matter of the Agreement, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty, except to the extent expressly provided otherwise in the Agreement.

-(f) any loss or corruption of any data, database or software,
+(f) any loss or corruption of any data, database or software (subject to Knowa having complied with its obligations under Clause 12.1(e) and Schedule 1 (Data Processing)), or

-14.5 Subject to clauses 14.1 to 14.4, the liability of each party to the other party under the Agreement in respect of any event or series of related events shall not exceed the higher of (i) the total amount paid and payable by the Client to Knowa under the Agreement in the 12 month period preceding the commencement of the event or events or (ii) £50,000.
+14.6 Subject to clauses 14.1 to 14.5, the total aggregate liability of each party to the other party under the Agreement in contract (including in respect of the indemnity at clause 12.3), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall not exceed the higher of (i) two (2) times the total amount paid and payable by the Client to Knowa under the Agreement in the 12 month period preceding the commencement of the event or events or (ii) the total amount paid and payable by the Client to Knowa as at the date the claim arose.

 15.1 If a Force Majeure Event gives rise to a failure or delay in either party performing any obligation under the Agreement (other than any obligation to make a payment), that obligation will be suspended for the duration of the Force Majeure Event.